Addenri/Guitar-SFX/Distortion/README.md

 # Distortion
-A basic volume control effect plug-in with IGraphics GUI
+A distortion effect plug-in with IGraphics GUI